The Curious Adventurers

 Picture

-With the sun making an appearance, a refreshing drink in the small square was on order.
-Afterwards, we had a look at the statue of Tomar's founding father, Gualdim Pais before we travelled to our next destination.
+With the sun finally breaking through, a refreshing drink in the small square felt like the perfect pause.
+Afterwards, we stopped to admire the statue of Gualdim Pais, Tomar’s founding father and a key figure in Portugal’s Templar history, before continuing on to our next destination.

 Picture